 Q: How many square yards are in an acre?
 A: There are 4,840 square yards in one acre.

 Q: How many linear yards are in an acre?
 A: This question is a bit misleading because an acre is a unit of area, not length.
-However, if you're referring to the length of one side of a square acre, it would be approximately 69.57 yards.
+Still, if you're referring to the length of one side of a square acre, it would be approximately 69.57 yards.

 Q: What is the formula for converting acres to square yards?
 A: To convert acres to square yards, multiply the number of acres by 4,840.